sebcossu/emile/README.md

 # Emile
-Utility for painless blogging with Zola.
+### A POSIX utility for painless blogging with Zola.

 ---